EnterpriseDB/repmgr/README.md

 >
 > As an alternative we recommend using 2ndQuadrant's Barman, which offloads
 > WAL management to a separate server, negating the need to use replication
 > slots to reserve WAL.
-See section "Using Barman to clone a standby" for mote
+See section "Using Barman to clone a standby" for more
 > details on using `repmgr` together with Barman.

 * * *